Wander Women Lebanon:

 Travel To Egypt, Too

 Want to have a larger Middle East adventure?
-Join us for Wander Women: Egypt from August 8-15th, and travel seamlessly with Alex between Cairo and Beirut.
+Join us for Wander Women: Egypt from August 28-September 4, and travel seamlessly with Alex between Beirut and Cairo.
 We’ll take in the wonders of Cairo, Luxor, Aswan, and Abu Simbel — and sail down the Nile in a felucca!

 Remember, guests attending multiple retreats receive 10% off all of them!

-This retreat has limited space and extremely high interest is likely to sell out quickly.
+This retreat has limited space and will sell out.
 Book soon to avoid disappointment!
 A $500 non-refundable deposit is required to reserve your spot.
+Too late?
+See details on joining the waitlist below.
 Can’t make this one?
 Don’t sweat — sign up for my newsletter to be the first to know when enrollment opens on future retreats.

 Once payment is complete, you’ll receive a confirmation email with intake form and an invite to a private Facebook group for your trip (so you can get to know your new travel besties virtually!).
 We’ll make sure you know exactly what to pack & expect, and help you with any questions!